York, Pennsylvania: Economy

-York was the home of dental equipment and false teeth giant Dentsply Sirona until the company moved its headquarters to Charlotte, North Carolina in 2019.
+York was the home of dental equipment and false teeth giant Dentsply Sirona until the company moved its headquarters to Charlotte, North Carolina, in 2019.
 Though founded in New York by four men, the company moved its headquarters to the site of its factory in the 1900s, where it was run by one of the four founders, George H. Whiteley.
-Whiteley was an experienced ceramist who was familiar with the process of making artificial teeth.
-Whiteley was sent by the group to oversee the factory and his family presided over the factory for multiple generations.
 Dentsply Sirona is a NASDAQ listed company, and internationally known throughout the dentistry business.

 York Barbell, which is located in Manchester Township, is a reseller of barbells and other equipment for weight training and bodybuilding, and is the home of the USA Weightlifting Hall of Fame.

 A large Harley-Davidson motorcycle factory, which employs roughly half of Harley's production workforce, is located just northeast of York in Springettsbury Township.

 The York area is also home to two major manufacturers of modern hydro-power water turbines, Voith Hydro in West Manchester Township and American Hydro in Hellam Township, both of which manufacture enormous parts in their plants.

 Spring Garden Township, directly south of York, is the headquarters to York International, a Johnson Controls Company and one of the largest suppliers of HVAC systems in the United States.
 On February 2, 1998, a massive explosion occurred at the York International plant.
 A spark set off a leak in the nearby propane storage house, causing a blast that was felt up to twenty-five miles away, which blew out nearby windows and knocked down doors.
 Roughly twenty people were injured, and one person was killed in the explosion, which occurred during a shift change.